7 Safe and Festive Ways to Celebrate Easter

 • Tip: Remember how many eggs were hidden so you can make sure they’re all found.

-6. Participate virtually in Easter church services
+6. Participate in Easter Church Services

 Or to find a church offering online services, enter a search phrase like “easter service online” or something similar into your search engine to find a service that appeals to you.

-7. Have a virtual Easter Parade
+7. Have a Virtual Easter Parade

 Ask family and friends to dress up in their Easter outfits (or bunny costumes!) and take photos.